Wilson Fisk (Marvel Cinematic Universe): Mayor of New York City

 In late 2026, Fisk announces his intentions to run as mayor of New York with an anti-vigilantism agenda, hoping to move beyond his criminal empire, which Vanessa had been operating in his absence.
 He is aided by associates Sheila Rivera, Buck Cashman, and Daniel Blake.
 During a public meet, Fisk cautions Murdock about returning to his activities as Daredevil, as he has retired from vigilantism since Nelson's murder at the hands of Poindexter a year prior.
 Following his victory, Fisk confronts Vanessa about her affair with a man named Adam, but promises not to kill him due to his change of heart.

-In 2027, he and Vanessa undergo marriage counselling with therapist Heather Glenn, whom is also dating Murdock.
+In 2027, he and Vanessa undergo marriage counselling with therapist Heather Glenn, who is also dating Murdock.
 He initiates a renovation of the Red Hook Pier into an industrial complex.
 During a party with New York's socialites, including Eleanor's ex-fiancé and secret vigilante Jack Duquesne, Fisk attempts to propose his Red Hook renewal project to attendees, who reject his initiatives.
 When informed about the serial killer Muse, Fisk assembles the Anti-Vigilante Task Force (AVTF), composed of corrupt police officers who use Castle's Punisher logo, to take measures beyond jurisdiction, much to the concern of NYPD Commissioner Gallo.
 Fisk is informed about Daredevil's return and Muse's identity to be Glenn's troubled client Bastian Cooper.
 When Daredevil goes to rescue Glenn from Cooper, Fisk sends the AVTF to Glenn's office.
 Cooper is killed by Glenn and Fisk gives the credit to the AVTF, publicly declaring them to be heroes.
 He also has Blake threaten Urich's niece and journalist BB into removing eyewitness mentions of Daredevil's involvement in the incident from her blog.

 After being threatened by Luca, one of the crime dons in the Five Families, Fisk has Vanessa send him into a trap to be killed by Cashman.
 Fisk reveals to Vanessa he has Adam imprisoned and watches as she kills him, affirming her love for Fisk.
 During an inaugural ball benefitting the Red Hook project, Murdock dives in front of Fisk to take a bullet from Poindexter, who had escaped from custody.
 Fisk reveals to Vanessa his knowledge of her hiring Poindexter to kill Nelson, and sends Cashman to kill an hospitalized Murdock, who escapes.
 Fisk's plans to establish a city-state in Red Hook are discovered by Murdock and Page.
 Fisk kills Gallo after his attempt to undermine Fisk is exposed by Rivera.
-Fisk declares martial law, outlaws vigilantism, and imprisons Duquesne, Castle, and other dissidents in Red Hook.
+Fisk declares martial law, employs Glenn as his Commissioner of Mental Health, outlaws vigilantism through the Safer Streets Initiative, and imprisons Duquesne, Castle, and other dissidents in Red Hook.